FudaWiki/fudawiki-files/hanafuda/suits/pine.md

 While cranes and pines are rarely seen together in nature, they were commonly depicted together in Chinese paintings because of their overlapping symbolism -- a motif that also became popular among Japanese painters of the Edo period (17th-19th centuries), right when early precursors of hanafuda were first made.
 (See: [The Origins of Hanafuda](https://fudawiki.org/en/mekurifuda/history#the-origins-of-hanafuda))

+In Japanese poetry, crane is a [seasonal word [季語 - *kigo*]](https://en.wikipedia.org/wiki/Kigo) that indicates that a poem takes place in winter.

 <small>Depicted on the right: *Crane in pine tree at sunrise*, a painting by Utagawa Hiroshige, Japan, 1850s, public domain.</small>

 # Bibliography